12 LGUs in Central Visayas bag Seal of Good Local Governance award - Cebu Daily News

 “I’m happy with the recognition, it’s a team effort!
 Congratulations to everyone who works for the City Government and the Nagahanons, they have contributed to it, in one way or another.
 Truly, something to be proud of!
 Our commitment to improve our services and work better continues,” Chiong said in a text message sent to Cebu Daily News.

-The list of SGLG 2017 recipients were posted on DILG’s official website and was signed by Dr. Manuel Gotis, head of the Bureau of Local Government Supervision (BLGS), Girlie Zara of the Local Government Performance Management System of BLGS, and Melany Quiton, chief Local Government Operations Officer (LGOO).
+The list of SGLG 2017 recipients was posted on Friday on the DILG official website and was signed by Dr. Manuel Gotis, head of the Bureau of Local Government Supervision (BLGS), Girlie Zara of the Local Government Performance Management System of BLGS, and Melany Quiton, chief Local Government Operations Officer (LGOO).

-A total of 448 local government units received the seal for this year (28 provinces, 61 cities, and 359 municipalities)./
+A total of 448 LGUS received the seal for this year, composed of 28 provinces, 61 cities and 359 municipalities.